pawroman/michigan-uni-sports-scrapper/README.md

 # michigan-uni-sports-scrapper

-A simple scrapper for Michigan University sport teams results
+A simple scrapper for University of Michigan sport teams results

 Used for assignment 4 of "Applied Plotting, Charting & Data Representation in Python" course: https://www.coursera.org/learn/python-plotting/

+All data comes from http://www.mgoblue.com/

 ### Requirements